realpython/reader/README.md

      18 Reading and Writing CSV Files in Python
      19 Generating Random Data in Python (Guide)

-To read one particular article, call the program with the numerical ID of the article as a parameter:
+To read one particular tutorial, call the program with the numerical ID of the tutorial as a parameter:

     $ realpython 0
     # Logging in Python